-Given that on the day of the wedding, transporting your guests around will be the last thing on your mind, we advise you provide your guests with suggestions regarding transportation options well in advance.
+Given that on the day of the wedding, transporting your guests around will be the last thing on your mind, we advise you to provide your guests with suggestions regarding wedding transportation options well in advance.
 For the guests flying in from out of town, suggest a couple of car rental companies.

 If you have a large number of guests flying in, you can often negotiate a group rate for your guests in advance.
-Call a local office of a car rental company and see if they can give you and discount or promotion.
-They might not be able to create a "custom" rate for you, but they in most cases can apply additional promotions, discounts and even apply coupons that you might not even be aware of.
+Call the local office of a car rental company and see if they can give you and discount or promotion.
+They might not be able to create a "custom" rate for you, but they in most cases can apply for additional promotions, discounts and even apply coupons that you might not even be aware of.

 You can also suggest your guests carpool on the day of your wedding (ask if any of your friends would be interested in coordinating this).
 As part of the "day program" packages that will be distributed when your guests arrive (see WeddingVenture.com's day program sample), include local taxi numbers (just to make sure that those drivers that may have had too much fun at your wedding actually got home safe).